How many actuarial exams are there?

 The alternative to becoming an FSA is to become a CERA.
 An actuary with this designation will have a very strong risk background.
 There are just 7 exams that you’d need to pass in order to obtain this, which is the lowest number of exams of all the different designations I’ve mentioned.

 Many of the exams needed to obtain the CERA designation are the same as those needed to obtain the FSA designation.
-In fact, you can obtain the CERA designation on your way to becoming an FSA if you choose the right track.
+In fact, you can obtain the CERA designation on your way to becoming an FSA.

 Here are the CERA exam requirements:

 Lastly, lets talk about going the property and casualty route through the Casualty Actuarial Society (CAS).
 This type of actuary deals primarily with house insurance, vehicle insurance and reinsurance.